mjordan/islandora_bagger/README.md

 1. Run `php bin/console server:start`
 1. Run `curl -v -X POST -H "Islandora-Node-ID: 4" --data-binary "@sample_config.yml" http://127.0.0.1:8001/api/createbag`

-This API is in its earliest stages of development and will change substantially before it is ready for production use.
+This API is in its earliest stages of development and will change substantially before it is ready for production use. `PUT` is the only method currently available.
+Also, the API lacks credential-based authentication.
+Using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

 ## The queue